sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) The callback fires before the next browser repaint, synchronized with the display refresh rate**

-**Explanation:** `requestAnimationFrame` schedules callbacks to run before the next browser repaint, synchronized to the display\'s refresh rate (typically 60fps â†’ ~16.67ms).
+**Explanation:** `requestAnimationFrame` schedules callbacks to run before the next browser repaint, synchronized to the display\'s refresh rate (typically 60fps → ~16.67ms).
 This ensures smooth animations without tearing.
 Unlike `setTimeout`, it automatically pauses in hidden tabs to save battery.

 </details>